Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs: Challenges

 \section{Challenges}

 The development of such a framework is not without its challenges.
 An effective fusion of LLMs and event-driven UIs is a complex task with many critical factors of concern.
-All classifying, processing, parsing and model inference must be achieved in real-time, the architecture must be capable of scaling and integrating unseen sub-applications in zero-to-few shots, and the framework's interpretation accuracy of ambiguous user inputs must be top-notch.
-The greatest challenges encountered during our research and implementation of this framework are as follows:
+All classification, processing, parsing, and model inference must be achieved in real-time and the architecture must be capable of scaling and integrating unseen sub-applications in zero-to-few shots.
+Additionally, the framework's interpretation accuracy of ambiguous user inputs must be top-notch.
+The greatest challenges encountered during our research and implementation of this framework are discussed in this section.